09 Sep A plugin crashed Gig Performer – how to find out which one

 2. Check if all services or components required for the plugin are running (for example: RCMService).

 3. Check whether the plugin’s manufacturer provides any alternative formats of that plugin; if you are on Windows, and the VST version of your plugin causes the crash, try the VST3 if available (or vice versa).
 If you are on Mac, and an AU plugin causes the crash, try the VST or VST3 version of that plugin if available (or vice versa).
 Some plugins work better as VST versions, other don’t or work the same, feel free to test their behavior.
+It also can happen that a developer decides (see an example here) that one plugin format provides more functionality than on another.

 Happy troubleshooting!
 If you like this article, please share it.